-- Upfront planning before work can guarantee you to that you will finish on time
+- Conduct upfront planning before works begin to ensure that you will finish on time

 - Document daily reports for any defects that may arise during execution